 Damien joined the Department of Political Economy in 2015.
 Prior to this, he studied and worked at the Université de Montréal (Canada) and UCLouvain (Belgium).
 He also held visiting positions in the Paris School of Economics (France) and the European University Institute (Italy).

-Damien's research lies at the intersection of political behaviour and comparative politics with a focus on elections and electoral/democratic rules.
-He uses a variety of quantitative methods, particularly experiments, to study how the rules shape the behavior of voters and parties, and how they shape the rules in return.
+Damien's research lies at the intersection of political behaviour and comparative politics with a focus on elections and electoral rules.
+He uses a variety of quantitative methods, particularly experiments and surveys, to better understand people's experience of representative democracy, and find ways to improve it.

 More details about Damien’s research, including his publications, can be found on his website.

-Damien will consider supervising students who want to use quantitative methods, especially experiments, to study elections, parties, and public opinion, pretty much anywhere in the world.
+Damien will consider supervising students who want to use quantitative methods, especially experiments and surveys, to study elections, voters and parties, particularly with a comparative perspective.

 - Damien Bol, and Marco Giani (2019).
 It's a (Coarsened Exact) Match!
 Non-Parametric Imputation of Abstainers' Vote.
 Political Science Research and Methods, First View.

 - Damien Bol, Konstantinos Matakos, Orestis Troumpounis, and Dimitrios Xefteris (2019).
 Electoral Rules, Strategic Entry, and Polarization.Journal of Public Economics178(104065): 1-12.